GrayedFox/multidict/README.md

   Multidict will use the German dictionary to spell check and offer suggestions for `leibe` (which should be spelt `liebe`)

 3. You write the text "Such beautiful colours!
-Colorful days are great!" as the body of the email
+Colorful days are great!" inside a text area

 - Multidict will detect the language as English (en) and attempt to match it like so: en-au
 - a match with a preferred language is found which matches the subject text field language